Live Chat Support Services Guide – Everything You Need to Know

 ZenDesk — team inbox, knowledge base, social, chat, phone, forum

-Knowledge base integration — when customers ask questions via Zendesk’s chat on your site, it populates relevant documentation before, often and eliminating contacts by helping customers help themselves
+- Knowledge base integration — when customers ask questions via Zendesk’s chat on your site, it populates relevant documentation which often eliminates contacts by helping customers help themselves

 Zoho — CRM, social media, support and much more